coderbunker/timesheet-backend/README.md

 ## To extract Data from Google

 Create a private key “Client_Secret.json” following the procedure in GoogleAPI.txt
 ```
 python spreadsheet.py
 ```

+This step can be skipped if you have the .csv file for testing data.

 ## Database setup